 - the arrangements are necessary to prevent harm to the cared-for person and proportionate in relation to the likelihood and seriousness of harm to the cared-for person.
 Note here that, in a difference to the Law Commission proposals, there is no reference to the necessity and proportionality being judged either by reference to the risk of harm to the person themselves or by the risk of harm to others, the Government not seeking to reverse an amendment introduced in Lords tightening the definition solely to risk of harm to the person themselves.

 It is possible in relation to the first two to rely upon assessments carried out for an earlier authorisation for any other purpose where it is reasonable to do so.
 The “N&P” assessment needs to be carried out at the time.
+Precisely who can carry out the assessments will be set out in regulations, which are not yet published, but it is clear from statements made by the Government during the passage of the Bill through Parliament that, for instance, the scope of those who could carry out the medical assessment of mental disorder will be widened from psychiatrists.

 A further difference to the Law Commission proposals is that the Bill does not on its face provide that at least two people have to carry out the assessments, so it would appear that all three could be carried out by one person with the suitable experience and knowledge.
 It may well be that this a matter addressed in the Code of Practice.